devm33/devm33.com/content/projects/countdown/index.md

 of each 25, 50, 75, and 100.
 Then a three digit number is randomly generated between 100 and 999.
 The goal of the round is to create the three digit number from any subset of the six smaller numbers using addition, subtraction, multiplication, and division.
-Contestants are given 30 seconds and the winner is whoever gets closest within ten: ten points for getting the number, one for nine away.
+Contestants have 30 seconds and the winner is whoever gets closest within ten: ten points for getting the number, one for nine away.

 ![Numbers round example](./numbers_round.png)

-So for this example the contestant chose all small numbers.
-And an example solution to get 609 is $(5 + 2) * ((10 + 4) * 6 + 3)$, or simplifying $7*87$,
+For this example the contestant chose all small numbers.
+And an example solution to get 609 is $(5 + 2) * ((10 + 4) * 6 + 3)$, or simplifying $7*87$, a tough one
-quite a tough one to get!
+to get!

-I wanted to make a version of the numbers round that could be used for playing and practicing.
+I wanted to make a version of the numbers round for playing and practicing.
 This consisted of two efforts: first creating the game and then writing a solver.

 ## Creating the Numbers Round

-I created the Countdown clock and numbers board with css only.
+I created the Countdown clock and numbers board with css.
 Most of which was straightforward borders and rotation, e.g. for the clock ticks.

 ![Clock and board](./clock.png)

-The clock hand was put together with one of my favorite css tricks: a triangle made from abusing a border.
+The clock hand css uses one of my favorite css tricks: a triangle made from abusing a border.

 ![Clock breakdown](./clock_breakdown.png)